 The outside edges of the spot are notched or ragged.

 Can Melanoma be prevented?

 The American Cancer Society reports that at least 90 percent of skin cancer is caused by overexposure to the sun.
 Limiting skin exposure to the sun’s harmful ultraviolet (UV) rays is a top measure for prevention.
-Wear wide-brim hats and protective, tightly woven clothing (you can find some of our staff’s favorite UV blocking apparel and accessories here).
+Wear wide-brim hats and protective, tightly woven clothing.

 Detecting, Diagnosing, and Treating Melanoma